Beyond fixed thresholds: optimizing summaries of wearable device data via piecewise linearization of quantile functions: Additional results for real data experiments

 \subsubsection{$L_1$ loss results}

-Finally, thresholds found by DE with the $L_1$ loss are presented for completeness.
-With $K=2$, DE identifies thresholds at $\{133, 247\}$ mg/dL, which are similar to the $L_2$ loss results.
-However, the $K=4$ thresholds are found at $\{77, 124, 195, 280\}$ mg/dL.
-Here, the lowest range $<77$ mg/dL fails to discriminate the two groups, similar to the 70 mg/dL threshold in the standard TIR cutoffs illustrated in \cref{tab: combined_data} (similar logistic regression accuracies using $L_1$ loss-derived five TIR summaries are 61.9\%, 100.0\%, 97.0\%, 100.0\%, and 98.5\%, in the increasing order of the corresponding glucose ranges).
-Hence, although better than consensus thresholds, the TIR summaries using $L_1$ loss-derived thresholds do not necessarily distinguish individuals without diabetes from those with type 1 diabetes.
+Thresholds found by DE with the $L_1$ loss are presented for completeness.
+With $K=2$, DE identifies thresholds at $\{133, 247\}$ mg/dL, which yields similar classification results to the $L_2$ loss results.
+The $K=4$ thresholds are found at $\{77, 124, 195, 280\}$ mg/dL.
+Similar logistic regression accuracies based on the five TIR summaries from these $L_1$ thresholds are 61.9\%, 100.0\%, 97.0\%, 100.0\%, and 98.5\%, in increasing order of the corresponding glucose ranges.
+The lowest range $<77$ mg/dL performs considerably worse than TIR $<82$ mg/dL from the $L_2$ loss result, emphasizing that small change in glucose thresholds can result in different downstream statistical power.
+Given that TIR $<70$ mg/dL fails to discriminate the two groups as in Table 3, the lower glycemic region around 70-80 appears highly sensitive to threshold choice in discriminating the two groups.
+Thus, we interpret the $L_1$-derived thresholds as emphasizing reconstruction of distributions rather than discrimination, whereas the $L_2$-derived thresholds adapt to this sensitive region.